IParraMartin/BasLem/README.md

 # Limitations
 Even if it is able to clean text and modify determiner in nouns (katua < katu[0]), it still needs 'bounding' of exceptions.
 I will be working on that.

 I am also working on ways to effectively lemmatize complex word formations such as verbs and cases.

+- There is a new addition to the code that allows skipping exceptions (get_lemmas -> stoppers = str)